 Successive attempts to persuade HMPO to change its discriminatory passport policy had failed which left me with no choice but to take legal action.

 In October 2018 permission was granted for me to appeal.
-The appeal hearing is in December 2019.
+The appeal was heard in December 2019.

-Despite the ongoing fight for 'X' Passports, I have won a number of victories over the years as organisations changed their computer systems, public announcements and overall procedures to accommodate people who do not and CANNOT define as male or female.
+Despite the ongoing fight for 'X' Passports in the UK, over many years of campaigning to raise awareness and achieve legitimate identity that most people can take for granted, I have won a number of victories as organisations changed their computer systems, public announcements and overall procedures to accommodate people who do not and CANNOT define as male or female.

 Many people are now visibly and vocally defining outside the gendered societal structure because there is a platform that did not exist when I made that fateful decision to disclose.